element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `worker_pid_file`

 *(string|null)* When running a worker as a daemon, we need a place to store the [PID](https://en.wikipedia.org/wiki/Process_identifier) of the worker.
-This option defines the location of that “pid file”.
+This option defines the location of that "pid file".

 This option is required if `worker_daemonize` is `true` and ignored otherwise.